godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 In 3D rendering, winding order is used to determine which side of a triangle is the front or back.
 This is then used to decide if the triangle should be rendered or culled.
 The typical convention in right-handed coordinate systems like with OpenGL™ and glTF™ is to use a counter-clockwise winding order for meshes whose global basis has a positive determinant, and a clockwise winding order for meshes whose global basis has a negative determinant.

 For dimensions other than 3D, we need to generalize this concept.
 Instead of referring to a visual winding order, we need to define orientation mathematically.
 The 3D rule is generalized by calculating the vector from vertex 0 to vertex 1, and the vector from vertex 0 to vertex 2, then taking the cross product of those two vectors.
 The resulting vector can have the dot product calculated with the camera's local Z axis to determine if the triangle is facing the camera or not.
-For meshes with positive determinants, the resulting vector should point towards the viewer in the same direction as the camera's local Z axis, and for meshes with negative determinants, the resulting vector should point away from the viewer in the opposite direction as the camera's local Z axis.
+For meshes attacehed to nodes with positive determinant transforms, the resulting vector should point towards the viewer in the same direction as the camera's local Z axis, and for negative determinants, the resulting vector should point away from the viewer in the opposite direction as the camera's local Z axis.

 To generalize this to 4D, we need three vectors, from vertex 0 to vertex 1, from vertex 0 to vertex 2, and from vertex 0 to vertex 3.
 Then we need to pass these vectors into a function that returns a unique 4D vector that is perpendicular to all three of them.
 More generally, for N dimensions, we get N-1 vectors from vertex 0 to vertex N, then pass them into a function that returns a unique N-dimensional vector that is perpendicular to all of them.
 This is then used to calculate a dot product with the camera's local Z axis in the same way as in 3D (camera forward in G4MF is defined as -Z, like glTF™).